 Joining the webinar

-The conference center will open five minutes before the start of the webinar and we recommend using the Chrome browser to take part.
+The conference centre will open five minutes before the start of the webinar and we recommend using the Chrome browser to take part.
 Please check that you can watch videos hosted by Vimeo where you are; if you can’t, please use a VPN to watch the pre-recorded talks.

 To join, first click the link in the email you’ll receive on the day of the webinar, then register or log in to Remo and click ‘Join Event’.
 Please allow access to your webcam and microphone and carry out the system check before joining.
 Passing these checks avoids technical problems during the discussion session (see below).
 Note that, your webcam and microphone will not be shared during the presentations.